35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 Image courtesy of Cushman Design

-The colors in a rustic bathroom echo the hues of natural materials such as warm woods, stone, and earth-tone paint that provide a cozy feel.
+The colors in a rustic bathroom echo the hues of natural materials, such as warm woods, stone, and earth-tone paint, which provide a cozy feel.
 Good color choices for rustic bathrooms include:

 • Neutrals (buttermilk, cream, straw, wheat, stone).